UACC Communication Bulletin - Spring 2024

 UACC Seeking Community Member

 The UACC is seeking an additional community representative.
-Community representatives can have any background as long as they have never worked with animals in scientific, are not affiliated in any way with the institution, and do not have any conflict of interest that would compromise their role.
+Community representatives can have any background as long as they have never worked with animals in science, are not affiliated in any way with the institution, and do not have any conflict of interest that would compromise their role.

 Additional information can be found in the (PDF 1.5 KB).
 Please contact the UACC Coordinator if you know someone who might be interested in this opportunity.